Government of Guam: Legislative branch

 The Guam Legislature, I Liheslaturan Guåhan, is a unicameral body consisting of 15 senators.
 Senators are elected at-large to serve two-year terms without term limits.

-The current 37th Guam Legislature (2022–present) has a 9–6 Democratic majority led by Speaker Therese M. Terlaje.
+The current 37th Guam Legislature (2022–present) has a 9–6 Democratic majority led by Speaker Frank Blas.

 Judicial branch

 On August 1, 1950, President Harry S. Truman signed into law the Guam Organic Act of 1950 which gave Guamanians certain rights and protections under the U.S. Constitution.
 The people of Guam were afforded the opportunity to set and administer policy and laws for the island of Guam.
 Included in this was the Judicial Branch of the Government of Guam.

 In 1950 as part of the Judiciary Act, a judiciary reorganization bill was prepared to strengthen the island court system.
 Judge Albert B. Maris, then Chairman of the United States Judicial Conference, Judge of the Third Circuit Court of Appeals, and Chief Judge of the Emergency Court of Appeals, came to Guam to assist in the review of the court system and the preparation of the judiciary bill.
 He was assisted by Attorney John Bohn in the development of an act that vested in the District Court of Guam territorial jurisdiction in civil cases having a value of more than $2,000 and, in criminal cases, jurisdiction over all felonies.

 Known as Public Law 17, the "Judiciary Act" abolished the Justice Court, the Traffic Branch of the Police Court, and the Court of Appeals.
 The duties of the latter were assumed by the District Court.
 Before the Act, the court system consisted of the Court of Appeals, the Island Court and the Police Court.
 The reorganization reduced the number of courts to the District Court of Guam, the Island Court, the Police Court and the Commissioners Court.

 The Judiciary Act gave the Island Court of Guam jurisdiction over misdemeanors and civil cases having a value of less than $2,000 and created a Police Court with jurisdiction over misdemeanor cases in which the maximum penalty did not exceed a fine of $100 or imprisonment of six months, or both.

 The Act also created a Commissioner’s Court to be presided over by the commissioner of each municipality to deal with petty offenses for which the maximum punishment did not exceed $5.
 The law also defined the powers, qualifications, and disqualifications of judges and referees and specified the duties of court clerks, reporters, marshals, the attorney general, and the island attorney or prosecuting attorney.
 It provided requisites for admission to the practice of law and for a probation system.